tiliv/textmate-django.tmbundle/README.md

 * Recognition of filter syntax
 * Tags and variable references are properly applied when used inside of quoted HTML attribute values.

+Also provided are a several completions for tags.
+Some of them come from the old grammar, but many of them were nearly unusable for poor choice of ``$1`` instead of ``$0`` where wrapped content belonged.
+These are being added back as I find the time.

 #### TODOs
 TBD